YifanShenSZ/Columbus7-Extension/Modification/README.md

 Installation
 * Default install.automatic may have trouble with late shell.
 Here is my modified version debugged on ubuntu 16 and 18
 * Default install.config is for intel mpi.
 Here are my versions for open mpi with intel compiler with avx and avx2 instruction sets
-* Default $COLUMBUS/machine.cfg/linux64.ifc.byterecl is fine but may not be optimal.
-Here are my favourites

 Utilities
 * For special Rydberg basis, add Rydberg.bas to $COLUMBUS/source/iargos/basis after installation